The impact of 2D and 3D BAO measurements on the Cosmic Distance Duality Relation with HII galaxies: Introduction

+{One of the main challenges in testing the CDDR is obtaining matched luminosity and angular diameter distances at the same redshifts.
+In our case, we reconstruct the luminosity distance–redshift relation from HII galaxy data using the Artificial Neural Networks (ANN) method.
+Compared to traditional non-parametric techniques, the ANN method offers several distinct advantages.
+It is fully data-driven, imposes no assumptions on the statistical distribution or functional form of the underlying relationship, and can flexibly capture complex non-linear patterns in the data.
+Moreover, as a universal approximator, the ANN method can accurately model any continuous function, provided that the hidden layer contains a sufficient number of neurons.
+This approach has been demonstrated to be effective in cosmological research \cite{2020ApJS..246...13W,2022JCAP...02..023D,2023PDU....3901160B,2023PhRvD.108f3522Q,2023ChPhC..47a5101T,2024PDU....4601706M,2024EPJC...84....3Y,2025MNRAS.540.2253A,2025ApJ...987...58W,2025JHEAp..4700377H,2025ApJS..276...71L,2025ApJ...979....2Q}.
+Hence, the ANN method is particularly suitable for our work, since its strengths allow for a model-independent and robust reconstruction of luminosity distances.}

-The outline of the paper is as follows: In Section ~\ref{sec:data}, we discuss the Data and Methodology.
-The analysis and results are explained in Section ~\ref{sec:discuss}.
-Finally, the discussions and conclusions are presented in Section \ref{sec:conclusion}.
+In this work, we perform the first systematic CDDR test that jointly uses HII galaxy data and various BAO datasets.
+This approach not only enables a robust parameterized determination of $\eta(z)$, but also allows us to assess whether the tensions between different BAO measurements would result in the deviation of $\eta(z)$.
+The outline of the paper is as follows: In section~\ref{sec:data}, we discuss the Data and Methodology.
+The analysis and results are explained in section~\ref{sec:discuss}.
+Finally, the discussions and conclusions are presented in section~\ref{sec:conclusion}.